 Quite apart from the food and drink outlets that dot the river banks, there’s the Vienna Food Market with street food, snacks, drinks, and more.

 Think of Donaukanaltreiben as an opportunity to soak up a little local atmosphere and join the Viennese as they worship at the altar of urban culture.

 2020 dates and tickets

 I’ve not confirmed 2020 dates, yet (watch this space).
 In 2019, Donuakanaltreiben ran from Friday, May 24 to Sunday May 26, 2019.

 For more details on specific locations and activities, see the official festival website (you may need to use Google translate).

 My tip: just drop down in the afternoon or early evening and see what’s going on as you wander along the banks of the Donaukanal.

 How to get to the event

-The festival locations stretch from Spittelau (at the NE end of the Donuakanal), along the central wharf and down as far as Franzensbrücke.
+The festival locations typically stretch from Spittelau (at the NE end of the Donuakanal), along the central wharf and down as far as Franzensbrücke.
 Walk northeast from the city centre and you hit the water relatively quickly.